 Third Step When Growing Weed

 The flowering stage is the third step.
 A cannabis plant starts to flower, depending on the light cycle.
 You have to use 12 hours of darkness and 12 hours of light.
-You must control your light cycles in order to get the best results.
+Controlling your light cycles must be done in order to get the best results.
 You can use a timer to assist you.
 One more important thing is to use the right lighting.
 To learn much more about how to get this done and successfully reap your own cannabis plant, visit the Cannabis Training University.